RL370/StateSpaceDuality/README.md

 - It only applies to **1-semiseparable masks** (structured, low-rank patterns), not arbitrary attention patterns
 - Full Transformers are more expressive than the SSD framework captures

-**Practical implication for your presentation:** The unification is elegant but applies to a constrained subfamily of models.
+**Practical implication:** The unification is elegant but applies to a constrained subfamily of models.
 It's not a complete reduction of Transformers to SSMs.

 ---